 All students entering school must provide documentation of current vaccinations or a religious or medical exemption or they will be excluded from school in accordance with MA state law.
 Students with medical or religious exemptions are to provide written documentation annually.

 For students entering 7th grade, they are to provide documentation that they have been vaccinated for Tdap and Meningococcal before starting school.
-11th grade students are also to provide documentation of being vaccinated for Meningococcal.
-Please note that these are new state requirements.
+12th grade students are also to provide documentation of receiving 2 doses for Meningococcal (MenACWY-formerly MCV4).

 Any student without the written vaccination or exemption documentation may be excluded from school until school nursing staff have received the proper paperwork.
 Additionally, if there is a disease outbreak that the student has not been vaccinated against, the child may be excluded based on the state public health guidelines for the specific disease.

-Please see the Health Services Main Page for the district's COVID-19 Health protocols as well as the district's reopening plan for health and illness information.
+Please see the Health Services Main Page for the district's COVID-19 Health protocols as well as the district's health exclusion policy for health and illness information.

-We encourage your child and family to wash their hands often for at least twenty seconds with soap and water and wear a mask that covers both their nose and mouth.
-Hand washing and mask wearing are two of the top ways to prevent the spread of germs, including COVID-19.
-We also encourage parents/caregivers to encourage their children and family to avoid touching their "T" zone: eyes, nose, and mouth and to cover their coughs with their elbows, not their hands and to maintain social distancing.
+We encourage your child and family to wash their hands often for at least twenty seconds with soap and water Hand washing is one of the top ways to prevent the spread of germs, including COVID-19.
+We also encourage parents/caregivers to encourage their children and family to avoid touching their "T" zone: eyes, nose, and mouth and to cover their coughs with their elbows, not their hands.
 Finally, if your student is sick, please keep them home to help preventing the spread of germs to others.
 By working together, we can help keep our students, staff, and families healthy.

 If you have any questions about the above topics, please contact your School Nurse.
 Thank you!